duongngyn0510/compare-transformer-fastformer/README.md

-# Experiments Fastformer and Transformer performance and time cost on Sentiment Analysis task
+# Experiments Fastformer and Transformer performance and time cost on Sentiment Analysis task (sst2 dataset)
 + Fastformer uses Additive attention to learn global query and key vectors, its time cost and memory cost are both *O(N.d)* respectively N is the squence length, d is the hidden dimension.
 + Transformer uses self-attention to computes dot-product between input representations at each pair of positions, its time cost and memory cost are *O(N^2.d)*.